Preview of Forum Posts

 I just want to understand what's expected here, and what features are found valuable, before I go implementing anything.
 I can imagine about a hundred different ways to do this, and I want to pick the one that is right for the desires of the community.

-#8 Updated by Boone Gorges about 7 years ago
+#8 Updated by Boone Gorges over 9 years ago

 - Status changed from Reporter Feedback to Assigned